skovhus/skovhus.dev/src/content/markdown/cv.md

 ## Work experience

+### Staff Engineer | Pleo (2021-present)

+[Pleo](https://pleo.io) is the spending solution for forward-thinking teams everywhere.
+The smart company cards empower thousands of businesses across Europe.

+My initial focus is pushing the Pleo frontend platform forward as part of the Engineering Productivity domain.

-### Head of Engineering | Tomorrow/electricityMap (2020-present)
+### Head of Engineering | Tomorrow/electricityMap (2020-2021)

-In the next decade, the transition to a low-carbon electricity system will require every organisation and government to understand and reduce their real electricity footprint.
-[Tomorrow](https://tmrow.com/) organises the world's electricity data to drive the transition towards a truly decarbonised electricity system.
+In the next decade, the transition to a low-carbon electricity system will require every organisation and government to understand and reduce their real electricity footprint. [electricityMap](https://electricitymap.org/) organises the world's electricity data to drive the transition towards a truly decarbonised electricity system.

 My mission: